dotnet/docs-aspire/docs/get-started/build-your-first-aspire-app.md

 :::image type="content" source="media/weather-page.png" lightbox="media/weather-page.png" alt-text="The Weather page of the webfrontend app showing the weather data retrieved from the API.":::

 🤓 Congratulations!
-You created and ran your first .NET Aspire project!
-To stop the app, you can close the browser window.
+You created and ran your first .NET Aspire solution!
+To stop the app, close the browser window.

 :::zone pivot="visual-studio"

-In Visual Studio, select the **Stop Debugging** from the **Debug** menu to stop the app.
+To stop the app in Visual Studio, select the **Stop Debugging** from the **Debug** menu.

 :::zone-end
 :::zone pivot="vscode"

-In Visual Studio Code, press <kbd>Shift</kbd> + <kbd>F5</kbd> to stop the app, or select the **Stop** button at the top center of the window:
+To stop the app in Visual Studio Code, press <kbd>Shift</kbd> + <kbd>F5</kbd>, or select the **Stop** button at the top center of the window:

 :::image type="content" loc-scope="vs-code" source="media/vscode-stop.png" lightbox="media/vscode-stop.png" alt-text="A screenshot of the Visual Studio Code stop button.":::

 :::zone-end
 :::zone pivot="dotnet-cli"

-Press <kbd>Ctrl</kbd> + <kbd>C</kbd> in the terminal window to stop the app.
+To stop the app, press <kbd>Ctrl</kbd> + <kbd>C</kbd> in the terminal window.

 :::zone-end

-Now let's investigate the structure and other features of your new .NET Aspire project.
+Next, investigate the structure and other features of your new .NET Aspire solution.

 ## Explore the .NET Aspire dashboard